 Don’t forget any key date!

-- November: Thanksgiving + Black Friday + Cyber Monday and Single’s Day
+- November: Thanksgiving + Single’s Day + Black Friday + Cyber Monday.

 How do we carry out everything that we just mentioned?
 There are a series of essential and very important actions that we have to carry out before we start promoting things in terms of seasonality of marketing.
 Read the following sections and don’t miss out on the details because they will help you organize your campaigns for this quarter of the year:

 As in any business strategy, first you must have clear your goals and the budget you have.
 What do we want?
-We may want to increase the sale of all our products, get rid of products that are still in stock, promote a particular product that we believe in because it fits the theme of a particular holiday.
+We may want to increase the sale of all our products, get rid of products that are still in stock, or promote a particular product that we believe in because it fits the theme of a particular holiday, among other examples.

-On the other hand, as always, keep your budget in mind to organize and optimize it well, don’t spend everything on the first holiday of the year (Valentine’s Day, for example), and then have nothing left to invest in end of year campaigns such as Black Friday or Cyber Monday.
-Be careful!
+On the other hand, as always, keep your budget in mind to organize and optimize it well, don’t spend everything on the first holiday of the year (Valentine’s Day, for example), and then have nothing left to invest in end of year campaigns such as Black Friday or Cyber Monday, which, needless to say, are among the most important… Be careful!